Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-Here we show that transport through a chain of Coulomb islands connecting source and drain reservoirs through ballistic channels, in the IQHE regime, leads to a \textit{reverse} violation of Wiedemann-Franz law where heat is more efficiently conducted than electricity.
+The simple combination of ballistic electron transport with a small electron reservoir, featuring strong on-site Coulomb repulsion, entails a wide variety of many-body phenomena.
+These include e.g. quantum criticality in the multichannel Kondo effect \cite{IftikharNature2015,IftikharScience2018}, Tomonaga-Luttinger liquid physics \cite{AnthorePRX2018}, electron ``teleportation" \cite{DuprezScience2019}, charge and statistics fractionalization \cite{LeePRL2020,MorelPRB2024}, and the suppression of exactly one ballistic channel for the heat flow, coined "Heat Coulomb Blockade" (HCB) \cite{SlobodeniukPRB2013,SivreNatPhys2018,SpanslattPRB2024}.
+The "Coulomb island" in these realizations may still be considered a fermion reservoir as it contains $\sim 10^9$ electrons, while its very small stray capacitance $C$ (typically $2-3$ fF) strongly impacts the dynamics of collective electromagnetic degrees of freedom such as the island's macroscopic charge \cite{SlobodeniukPRB2013,StablerPRB2023,MorelPRB2024}.

+One may wonder about the emergence of new collective behaviours when scaling up to a chain of islands.
+Aside from a few theoretical works \cite{KarkiPRB2022,KarkiPRL2023,KiselevPRB2023,KarkiPRB2024,KarkiPRB2025} and one recent experimental tour-de-force \cite{PouseNatPhys2023} investigating fractionalization and the Kondo effect on a two-site chain, one paper only \cite{StäblerPRR2024} considered, in detail, the extension to an array.
+In most of these works, many-body physics was probed via the scattering properties of a quantum point contacts.
+Yet, many-body effects are still present even for entirely ballistic transport.
+Furthermore, they can be observed directly with thermal transport \cite{JezouinScience2013,SrivastavSciAdv2019,DuttaScience2022}, which, contrarily to charge transport, allows revealing charge-neutral excitations \cite{LeBretonPRL2022}.
+A strong marker of those effects is whether the Wiedemann-Franz (WF) law is satisfied: a departure of the Lorenz ratio between heat and charge conductance from $\mathcal{L}_0=\pi^2k_\mathrm{B}^2/3e^2\approx2.44\times10^{-8}\,\mathrm{V}^2/\mathrm{K}^2$ signals strong interactions \cite{KubalaPRL2008,CrossnoScience2016,DuttaPRL2017,BanerjeeNature2017,BanerjeeNature2018}.
+Here we show that thermal transport through a 1D array of Coulomb islands linked by ballistic channels is governed by a non-trivial interplay of the charge mode and neutral modes through the array's temperature field.
+This interplay is heralded by a violation of WF law opposite to that of HCB for a single island: heat becomes more efficiently transported than electricity.
 We pinpoint the role played by qualitatively different heat relaxation channels at a single island level, and derive the scaling laws governing heat flow when increasing chain size.
-Our approach generalizes the work of Stäbler et al. \cite{StablerPRB2023} to multiple edge channels, giving rise to new physics.
-Note that the IQHE regime is used as an illustration throughout the paper, but our results apply more generally to any type of system featuring chiral ballistic channels \cite{KonigScience2007,ChangRMP2022}.
+Our approach generalizes the work of Stäbler et al. \cite{StäblerPRR2024} to multiple edge channels, giving rise to new physics in a minimal experimental arrangement that notably does not involve partitioning by a quantum point contact, facilitating experimental implementation.
+Note that the ballistic edge channels of the integer quantum Hall regime are used as an illustration throughout the Letter, but our results apply more generally to any type of system featuring chiral ballistic channels \cite{KonigScience2007,ChangRMP2022}.